 Standard Height Toilets

-A standard height toilet is a regular sized toilet and is the most common in most homes, especially bathrooms with older models.
-On average, a Standard height toilet will measure 15” from floor to seat.
+Standard height toilets are regular sized and are the most common toilets found in most homes, especially bathrooms with older models.
+On average, Standard height toilets will have a 15” toilet seat height.
 This height is fine for an average size person and also suitable for smaller adults and children.

-Many short adults complain that when they sit on a Comfort height toilet, the seats cuts into their thighs.
+Many short adults complain that when they sit on a Comfort height toilet, the toilet seat cuts into their thighs.
 Their legs are not supported by their feet on the ground, which leads to an uncomfortable toilet experience.

 Pros and Cons of a Standard Height Toilet